 You can experience:

-● Unpredictable period cycles.
+- Unpredictable period cycles

-Most commonly, you may experience spotting in the first few months when using a hormonal IUD.
-You may also experience longer and heavier periods, or missed periods.
+Most commonly, you may experience spotting in the first few months of using a hormonal IUD, as well as longer and heavier periods or missed periods.

 Other possible side effects include:

-Also rare, but possible, is Pelvic Inflammatory Disease (PID).
+Also rare, but possible, is pelvic inflammatory disease (PID).
 This occurs when the IUD insertion procedure introduces bacteria into the uterus.
 It’s important that you monitor for some of these more extreme side effects:

-- Pain, or bleeding during intercourse.
+- Pain, or bleeding during intercourse

-- Painful or difficult urination.
+- Painful or difficult urination

-- Unusual discharge with a bad odour from the vagina.
+- Unusual discharge with a bad odour from the vagina